jittania/reference-sheets/sql.md

 syntax | meaning
 --- | ---
-`\l` | list all available Postgres databases on this machine `\c db_name` | connect to a database
+`psql -U postgres` | opens the Postgres interactive terminal with a Postgres user named `postgres` `\l` | list all available Postgres databases on this machine `\c db_name` | connect to a database
 `\dt` | (must be connected to a database first!!) view a list of all tables that are within the connected database